Scythianus

 He is mentioned by several Christian writers and anti-Manichaean polemicists of the 3rd and 4th centuries CE, including Archelaus of Caschar, Hippolytus of Rome, Cyril of Jerusalem, Epiphanius of Salamis, and is mentioned in the fourth-century work Acta Archelai, a critical biography of Mani from an orthodox perspective.
 Scythianus is thought to have lived in Palestine and to have been active in trade between the Red Sea ports and India.
 Scythianus is also said to have been to Jerusalem, where he disputed his doctrines with the Apostles.

 Biography

-He was of Scythian descent, but by birth he was a Saracen He was a merchant in the trade with India, over the course of which he visited India several times, and acquainted himself with Indian philosophy.
+By birth he was a Saracen, he was a merchant in the trade with India, over the course of which he visited India several times, and acquainted himself with Indian philosophy.
 Having amassed great wealth, while returning homeward through the Thebais, he fell in, at Hypsele, with an Egyptian slave girl, whom he bought and married.
 He then settled in Alexandria and applied himself to Egyptian learning.
 Here he formed his philosophy, with the assistance of his one disciple and slave Terebinthus.
 According to Epiphanius, he was apparently trying to propagate the view "that there is something beyond the one who exists and that, so to speak, the activity of all things comes from two roots or two principles".
 Epiphanius further explained that Scythianus wrote four books: Mysteries, Treasure, Summaries, and a gospel (the Gospel of Scythianus, also mentioned by Cyril of Jerusalem).